 Use the following procedures to configure a VPN that provides a direct communication link between users and computers on two different networks.
 Example VPN between two internal networks shows an example VPN between the main office and a branch office of a company.
-Users on the main office internal network can connect to the branch office internal network and users on the branch office internal network can connect to the main office internal network.
+Users on the main office internal network can connect to the branch office internal network and users on the branch office internal network.
 Users on the branch office network can also connect to services such as an email server running on the main office network.